Last Updated on

 In passover humidifiers, gas passes over a heated water reservoir carrying water vapor to the patient.
 These are typically used for the purpose of invasive and noninvasive mechanical ventilation.
 Passyover devices have lower resistance than bubble humidifiers and have replaced most bubble humidifiers.

 Adequate hydration is important in secretion management.
 An individual may be hydrated by drinking liquids by mouth, enteral, intravenous or subcutaneous.
 A swallow evaluation should be completed prior to providing oral intake.
+The amount of fluids is patient dependent and based on multiple factors.

 In a healthy individual, the airways are lined by a protective layer of mucous that functions to entrap and clear bacteria and inhibit bacterial growth.
 Mucolytics are medications that can be used to thin secretions, making them easier to mobilize.
 This may prevent mucous plugging and therefore atelectasis and pneumonia.